Navigation and Content

 The legal framework for logistics operations in space is not yet available and evolving space regulations might not fully adapt to new business models like end-to-end logistics, creating uncertainty and hurdles.

-Extreme conditions, such as zero gravity and frigid temperatures, impose limitations on the permissible products and materials as well as their transportation methods.
+Extreme conditions, such as zero gravity and frigid temperatures, impose limitations on permissible products and materials as well as transportation methods.

 Launch vehicle dimensions and weight constraints may not allow for economies of scale.

-Commercial cost-benefit propositions for logistics services are untested but developing and operating end-to-end logistic services for the space economy remain expensive; cutting costs will require significant investment and technological breakthroughs.
+Commercial cost-benefit propositions for logistics services are untested but developing and operating end-to-end logistics services for the space economy remain expensive; cutting costs will require significant investment and technological breakthroughs.

 The legal framework for logistics operations in space is not yet available and evolving space regulations might not fully adapt to new business models like end-to-end logistics, creating uncertainty and hurdles.